This Blog was posted for you By Your Pest Control San Antonio – Jenkins Pest and Lawn

 Since it aims to improve a patient’s smile and appearance, orthodontics has been considered part of cosmetic dentistry.
 It includes a wide range of procedures.
 Orthodontics can treat the following dental conditions.

 Spacing – Teeth with abnormal sizes can result in gaps.
 This excess of available spaces is a condition called spacing.
-It leads to poor aesthetic and increases your risk for gum disease.
+It leads to poor aesthetics and increases your risk for gum disease.

 Crowding – Opposite of spacing, crowding refers to the lack of space for all teeth to fit normally.
 This condition may be caused by improper eruption of teeth.
 Crowding makes cleaning teeth more difficult.